-- Even with too low T3 levels inside cells and tissues, will not result in lower FT3 levles in serum blood.
-As long as on fill up on T3 every day.
+- Even if one has too low T3 levels inside cells and tissues, it might not result in lower FT3 levels in serum blood.
+As long as one fills up on T3 every day.
 This is what we patients call pooling.

 What causes high RT3?